5 ways to keep ahead of your competitors

 2. Invest in market research

-Market research can help in so many ways from benchmarking your business to your competitors, discovering new industry trends.
+Market research can help in so many ways from benchmarking your business against your competitors to discovering new industry trends.
 A thorough competitor audit is typically how I start working with a client when developing a marketing strategy.
 Always remember you are not your typical customer.
 There is nothing more insightful than asking customers what are their motivations, needs and pain points.
 You might be surprised at what they have to say.
 When you have this information you can develop customer personas.

 In a nutshell market research will allow you to make informed business decisions as opposed to making knee jerk reactions or assumptions to help shape your offering and give you that edge, mitigating risk.

 Offering outstanding customer service makes good business sense.
 It is always rewarding to have customers that truly value what you do for them and build strong relationships with them.
 But even better, if they believe you provide exceptional customer service and have a high quality product that delivers, they will become become brand advocates.

 Ensure you capture customer feedback and ask how you are performing.
 There are always ways you can improve customer satisfaction and your customers are best placed to advise how.